 Tensorflow Lite in Zephyr on LiteX/VexRiscv

-Topics: Open toolchain, Open OS, Open AI, Open FPGA IP
+Topics: Open source tools, Open OS, Edge AI, Open FPGA

 While much of the focus for the recent developments in AI has been on cloud-centric implementations, there are many use cases where AI algorithms have to be run on small and resource constrained devices.
 Google’s TensorFlow Lite, a smaller brother of one of the world’s most popular Machine Learning frameworks, is focused on exactly that - running neural network inference on resource constrained devices.
 A more recent but very exciting effort, led by Pete Warden’s team at Google in collaboration with partners like ARM, Ambiq Micro, Sparkfun and Antmicro, aims to bring TF Lite to microcontrollers, with sub-milliwatt power envelopes and sub-dollar unit costs for an AI-enabled node.

 Antmicro’s Renode and Google’s TF Lite teams have been collaborating to use Renode for demonstration and testing of the ML framework, and bring it to new frontiers with real industrial use cases.
 Last year, we helped port the framework to RISC-V, the open ISA which encourages collaborative software-driven hardware innovation.
 For this year’s RISC-V Summit, we are announcing a next step in bringing TF Lite to play well with existing standards: TF Lite micro for the Zephyr RTOS on LiteX/VexRiscv.

 Why is LiteX and FPGA a good platform for TF Lite?

 The recently released TensorFlow Lite port to Zephyr for LiteX/VexRiscv presents a proof of concept implementation of TF Lite running on a small soft CPU-based system in FPGA.